reisir/tools/pages/08.blog/04.dealing-with-premiere/docs.md

 - you can set a keyboard shortcut to "Speed/Duration" or use the "Rate" tool to change speeds when needed
 - the ctrl + L mode doesn't exist, you have to use either the ripple edit tool or slide tool, both suck
 	- you can move clips and then select and delete the space between them. this has unintuitive consequences for clips on other tracks
+- cannot loop clips, have to copy and paste to loop

 ## Preferences